robgonnella/releasaurus/book/src/commands.md

 releasaurus release --github-repo "https://github.com/owner/repo"
 ```

-**Note**: These commands work by cloning your repository to a temporary directory, analyzing the project structure, making necessary changes, and pushing updates back to the remote.
-You don't need to be in your project directory or have a local checkout.
+**Note**: These commands work by accessing your repository through the forge
+API, analyzing commits and files, creating branches with updates, and managing
+pull requests—all without requiring a local clone.

 ## Global Options